SamRCawley/PytorchMario/README.md

 * Uses a probability distribution when determining random movement (e.g. forward movements set to be more likely than backward)
 * Updates the cache in batch every episode to prevent large slowdown from frequency of HDD writes
 * Significant code cleanup and updates to be more consistent with current Pytorch standards
+* Updated cache and rewards to better account for lost lives (Mario is mostly deterministic, if one life failed to complete the stage with the model the next will as well)
+* Increased rewards on level completion based on total actions to complete level and allows progression to next stage.

 ## Installation: